bentobox19/poc-foundry-safe-sepolia/README.md

-# Foundry, Sepolia and Safe Wallets
+# Low-level interaction with Safe Wallets (in Sepolia) using Foundry

-A study on Safe wallet multisig operation.

 <!-- MarkdownTOC -->